 In nature, snakes, coyotes, weasels, owls, hawks, and even raccoons hunt rats.
 However in Portland and other cities natural predators do not provide economically significant rat control services.
-Our human habitat doesn’t support natural rat predators to the degree needed.
+Rats thrive in our human habitats, but natural rodent predators do not.

-Dogs & cats that are natural hunters may kill off a few here and there.
-However it is clear if our pets provided significant pest control services, there wouldn’t be such a persistent issue with urban rats.
+Dogs & cats that are natural hunters may kill off a few rats while they look for food.
+However it is clear if our pets provided enough pest control services, there wouldn’t be such a persistent issue with urban rats.